lassikin/LaJSON/README.md

-# LaJSON
-Light Alternative JSON Library for Java - LaJSON
+# LaJSON - Light Alternative JSON Library for Java

-#LaJSON aims to provide an alternative library
+LaJSON aims to provide an alternative library to json.org, with direct and unambigious mapping to json input or output.

 design goals:
 <ul>